 Enjoy Bucks County, approximately one hour north of Center City, where old and new combine in effortless fashion.
 New Hope offers boutique shopping and sophisticated entertainment in a small-town setting.
 It also has many LGBTQ+-owned shops and restaurants.
 Noteworthy art collections can be found at the nearby James A. Michener Art Museum in Doylestown.

 Reopening April 2, 2022, Andalusia Historic House, Gardens and Arboretum is a 65-acre riverside estate in Bucks County.
 The ancestral home of the Biddle family, this sprawling property is home to formal gardens, native woodlands, as well as the “Big House” — a historic mansion and National Historic Landmark that is considered one of the finest and earliest examples of Greek Revival architecture in the nation.
 Tours are available Mondays through Wednesdays in the spring, summer and fall, with occasional weekend access on select “Open Saturdays” throughout the year.

 Lancaster County & Pennsylvania Dutch Country

 Pennsylvania Dutch Country is 1.5 hours west of Philadelphia.
 Horse-drawn buggies on the side of the roads will signal your arrival.
 Visit the Amish Farm & House to learn about the traditional Amish lifestyle and take home a handmade quilt or apple butter.
-TIP: Philly Tour Hub offers a Lancaster and Amish custom driving tour that transport visitors from downtown Philadelphia to and from Lancaster County.
+TIP: WeVenture offers a Lancaster and Amish custom driving tour that transport visitors from downtown Philadelphia to and from Lancaster County.

 For a great view of the rolling countryside landscape of Lancaster County and other regions of The Countryside of Philadelphia, book a hot air balloon rides offered by the U.S. Hot Air Balloon Team.